Here are ten monstrous flying machines that had they voices would have probably rasped, “master, why did you create me?”

 - British Rail Flying Saucer (1970)

 British Rail, the much missed national rail service, couldn’t make a decent sandwich – but that didn’t stop them flirting with interplanetary nuclear fusion powered flying saucers.
 Simply squirt liquid fuel beneath the aircraft, ignite it with a series of lasers, create a nuclear fusion explosion and contain the highly radioactive explosion within a magnetic field.
-Then you have a transportation to take 22 people to the moon.
+Then you can take 22 people to the moon (probably sustained on terrible sandwiches squeezed from toothbrush tubes).
 Unsurprisingly this radical patent was seen as a being rather too ambitious, but who knows, perhaps one day science will catch up with the imagination of Charles Osmond Frederick, a 1970s locomotive engineer.

 You can find more unusual flying machines here.